-You must meet every deadline set to you by your teacher.
 Failing to meet homework and reading deadlines means that you may not be able to participate in the lesson; you will be asked to leave in order to catch up.
-Failing to meet an essay / exam question deadline might means that you miss out on the same degree of feedback as others.

-Your teacher will always ensure you have sufficient time to complete work set.
+Late essays may not receive feedback.
 If you are struggling to meet a deadline it is important that you speak to your teacher in advance and work out a solution to help you complete the work.